 Slow but steady wins the race when it comes to developing skills as a trader.
 Don’t try to jump ahead, because there’s so much that you can learn along the way that can help you later.
 Giving yourself the room to learn and improve over time will take a way a huge stressor from your trading career, and it will also make the journey more enjoyable.

 6. Network, network, network.
 Creating a network is important for any entrepreneur, and traders are no different.
-Come to this meetup in a few months and meet all my top students and I and trade live with us too!
+Come to this meetup in a few months and meet all my top trading challenge students and I and trade live with us too!
 Making friends with other new traders can create a positive support network and help you stay inspired.
 Making friends with traders who are further along in their career than you can give you insight and allow you to emulate their success (without copying).

 A mentor, too, should be part of your network; this is a trader who is further along in their career than you who takes it one level further and acts as your adviser.
 Meeting with a mentor on occasion can inform your career, give you ideas, and help you know what career pitfalls to avoid.